eea76/sqs_dynamodb/readme.md

 - delete the messages from the queue
 - verify the queue is empty

+#### I don't quite understand why we even need this queue if we're going to pull data off of it right after we've put it on.
+Why not just skip the queue entirely and deal directly with the data?
+This question proves I do not understand the purpose of queues.
+This is part of the reason I'm making this project in the first place: to understand the utility of QUEUES.

 #### Writes data to a DynamoDB table
 - to do